Class change#

 Overview#

-Very often we want to build the class change map between 2 categorical map sharing the same legend.
-If the 2 images are taken at different time it will help us understand how the vegetation classification has evolved between these 2 dates.
-It can be a tidious exercise to build the new legend (forest -> forest, forest -> urban, …) and to manually write the rules to identify each class.
-Sepal will automatically build the legend of the rsulting categorical map from the initail legend and compute all the pixels automatically.
+Often, we want to build the class change map between two categorical maps that share the same legend.
+If the two images are taken at different times, this can help us understand how the vegetation classification has evolved between two dates.
+It can be tedious to build the new legend (forest -> forest, forest -> urban, etc.) and manually write the rules to identify each class.
+SEPAL will automatically build the legend of the resulting categorical map from the initial legend and compute all pixels automatically.

 Note

-This recipe is a very light computation, you can safely reuse the recipe without exporting in other recipes, it will not slow down the downstream processses.
+This recipe is not computationally demanding; you can safely reuse the recipe without exporting other recipes.
+It will not slow down downstream processes.

 Start#

 The first step is to change the name of the recipe.
-This name will be used to name your files and recipes in the SEPAL folders.
+This name will be used to name your files and recipes in SEPAL folders.
 Use the best-suited convention for your need.
-Simply double-click the tab and write a new name.
-It will default to Class_change_<now>.
+Simply double-click the tab and enter a new name (it will default to Class_change_<now>).

 Parameters#

-In the bottom right corner, 4 tabs are available.
-They will allow the user to customize the class change to its needs.
+In the lower-right corner, the following four tabs are available, allowing users to customize the class change to their needs:

 • FRM: the source categorical image